 We are a peer reviewed, open access journal committed to the highest levels of credibility and integrity in scientific publishing, free from outside industry influence.
-Our mission is to create an internationally recognized journal that will become the primary repository of scientific research documenting the effects of nutrition to arrest and reverse chronic lifestyle-related diseases.
+Our mission is to create an internationally recognized journal that will become the primary repository of scientific research documenting the effects of nutrition and lifestyle to arrest and reverse chronic lifestyle-related diseases.

 In addition, we will be launching a novel new supplement to the journal, called the Disease Reversal and Prevention Digest.
 The digest will take the groundbreaking research from each journal publication and translate the findings into easy to read articles for the general public and media.
 The digest will also contain variety of subject matter pertaining to human health, wellness, and the regeneration of the ecosystem of food.